A Beginner's Guide to Bonsai Trees

 Pruning: For aesthetic purpose, cut back any large branch having ugly twists.
 And for daily maintenance, keep removing the dead leaves, wood, and unwanted weeds from the soil.

-Fertilizer: In the starting, add fertilizer to your bonsai tree on a weekly basis and as the growth starts to slow down, reduce the fertilizing schedule to once a month.
+Fertilizer: In the starting, add fertilizer to your bonsai tree on a weekly basis, and as the growth starts to slow down, reduce the fertilizing schedule to once a month.

 Watering: Consider watering your bonsai tree when the soil gets slightly dry.
-Water in a way that it reaches to the end of roots.
+Water in a way that it reaches the end of roots.

 Sunlight: Most of the Bonsai trees need at least five hours of direct or indirect sunlight.
-But don’t expose the tree to the sunlight of afternoon for most.
+But don’t expose the tree to the sunlight of the afternoon for most.

 And if you want to upgrade your plant love and to uplift the beauty of your home decor, you can look for air purifying plants online.